<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Air Travel with Kids: Survival Tips for Parents and Fellow Passengers

-Although daunting, there are techniques to ease kids into behavior that will not result in the entire plane load of people shooting hateful looks your way.
-There are also a few things passengers can do to alleviate some distress.
+Thankfully, there are techniques to help cope with air travel with kids and avoid an entire plane of people shooting annoyed looks your way—and a few things passengers can do to alleviate some of the stress, too.

 Air Travel with Kids Survival Tips